SPOT: Single-Shot Positioning via Trainable Near-Field Rainbow Beamforming: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel end-to-end deep learning scheme for wideband \ac{ISAC} systems employing \acp{PTA}.
-The core innovation lies in modeling \ac{PS} and \acp{TTD} coefficients as learnable parameters within the network, enabling joint optimization of rainbow beam generation and user position estimation.
+In this paper, we proposed a novel deep learning scheme for wideband \ac{ISAC} systems employing \acp{PTA}.
+The core innovation lies in modeling \ac{PS} and \ac{TTD} coefficients as learnable parameters within the network, enabling joint optimization of rainbow beam generation and position estimation.
 Using only a single downlink transmission and compact uplink feedback containing the quantized maximum received power and its subcarrier index, the proposed method efficiently recovers both angle and distance, greatly reducing signaling overhead.
 Extensive simulations across a wide range of user distances demonstrate that our scheme attains lower localization RMSE with minimal cost.
-The performance advantage becomes more pronounced in far-field scenarios, demonstrating strong robustness across diverse propagation conditions.
+The performance advantage becomes more pronounced at larger user distances, demonstrating strong robustness across diverse propagation conditions.